+Bicycle accidents can cause serious injuries or result in fatalities.
 Lawsuits to recover damages for injuries in bicycle accidents with motor vehicles involve many of the same issues as any auto accident lawsuit.
 Liability for bike accident injuries often comes down to who was at fault.
-Were either the cyclist or the motor vehicle driver negligent?
-After answering these questions, the court can come to a decision on who is entitled to what in a negligence suit.
+Was the cyclist or the motor vehicle driver negligent?
+After answering this, the court can decide who is entitled to what in a bicycle accident case.

 Bicycle Accident Liability Basics